Mexican president tests political muscle with referendum on his future | Politics

 - Mexico

-Mexicans on Sunday vote on whether their president should stay in office, in an unprecedented referendum he argues is vital to confirm his democratic mandate but which the opposition casts as a costly distraction from the country's real problems.

-President Andres Manuel Lopez Obrador, a pugnacious leftist who has governed since December 2018, is the architect of the first so-called recall referendum in modern Mexico, and critics and supporters alike expect him to win easily.
 The vote has fueled speculation it could open the door to extending presidential term limits in a country where the head of state is allowed to serve only a single six-year period.

-"If I don't have the support of the people, I can't continue governing," he said of the vote earlier this year.
-"A ruler who does not have the support of the people is like a dry leaf.
-Moral authority is required to have political authority."
-The plebiscite is also a test of the president's strength ahead of gubernatorial elections in June.
+Lopez Obrador denies he wants to extend his term, but he has used the referendum to fire up supporters and pan the opposition, many of whose leaders have encouraged Mexicans to ignore the vote as a propaganda exercise for the president.

+Opinion polls suggest turnout is likely to fall short of the 40% threshold required to make the ballot binding, although Lopez Obrador has said he will respect the outcome regardless.
+"Democracy has to become a habit in Mexico," the president announced to a crowd after he left the voting booth, "so that no one forgets that the people are the ones who govern."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)